Apple Arcade games look extra special on these iPads

 - Older internals could slow games

-If you're a professional who also likes to play games, you can't go wrong with the 11-inch iPad Pro.
-Inside, you'll find a blazing-fast A12X Bionic chip with 64-bit architecture and Neural Engine and embedded M12 coprocessor.
-There's also a speedy USB-C port for quick charging.
+If you're a professional who also likes to play games, you can't go wrong with the third-generation 11-inch iPad Pro.
+Inside, you'll find a blazing-fast M1 chip.
+There's also a speedy USB-C port with Thunderbolt support for quick charging.
 The larger display is certain to make games pop.

-The 11-inch iPad Pro is expensive, however, ranging in price from $799 to $1,699.
-Plus, it's one of the oldest models currently on the market, which means it could soon get replaced by something newer.
+The 11-inch iPad Pro is expensive; however, ranging in price from $799 to $2,099, depending on the storage option you choose and whether you want access to 5G cellular connections.

 Pros: